materazu/materazu/README.md

 🚧 Currently building

-Founder of MomentLabs, an AI-powered platform reinventing how people capture and relive life’s biggest events.
+Founder of [MomentLabs](https://momentlabs.fr), an AI-powered platform helping people plan, organize, manage and relive life’s most meaningful events, such as weddings, birthdays and celebrations.

 I enjoy building products from scratch, designing scalable architectures, shipping fast and automating everything that can be automated.